gata-bio/faster-fasta/README.md

 # Faster FASTA

 Faster FASTA is a collection of command-line utilities for processing memory-mapped plain-text FASTA files.
-It leverages StringZilla to provide high-performance functionality for:
+It's implemented in Rust with StringZilla to provide high-performance functionality for:

 - deduplication via `fasta-dedup`
 - sorting sequences via `fasta-sort`